 L4 students are picked up from school four days a week and then partnered with their mentor from 3:30-6pm.
 All students receive one full hour of customized lessons, while kindergarteners work closely with a consistent mentor each day.
 Every L4 student shows anecdotal improvement over the course of each program year regarding social-emotional behaviors, attitude, and ability to cope with emotional distress.
 With reading, writing, arts & crafts, and Bible lessons as featured activities.

 Kids enrolled in the L4 program are students at Windsor STEM Academy in south Linden.
 We love our partners at Windsor and could not do this without their support!
-One of our future goals is to expand L4 services, providing opportunity to ALL of Windsor STEM and eventually to Hamilton STEM.
+One of our future goals is to expand L4 services, providing opportunity to more Windsor students and families.
 Most of the L4 mentors and staff members either have roots or are current residents in Linden, and have a big heart for the community.

 L4 is not just about becoming a better reader or student.
 Teachers and mentors are dedicated to caring for the student entirely, as children made by God, loved by God, and with a purpose from God.
 Every student enrolled at L4 shows a measurable increase in their knowledge of God’s Word and His love for them and the ability to apply that knowledge to their lives.